 Budgeting for your Balkan trip itinerary

 Obviously, when you plan your own trip you need to start with how much you want to pay.
-Plan according to how much you have to spend.
-There is no point drawing up an ambitious plan that you can’t afford to implement.
+Firstly, plan according to how much you have to spend.
+There is no point drawing up an ambitious plan when you can’t afford to implement it.
 If your budget is tight then look for cheaper types of transport and accommodations.
 When we’ve got a bit more money to spare we make a choice.
 Do we want one big trip with a bit more luxury or do we want to spread the cash over several trips instead?

 Step by step planning advice to build your Balkan trip itinerary